obdasystems/grapholscape/README.md

 ## Features
 Grapholscape provides advanced and interactive tools to visually inspect all components of the ontology: you can search for predicates, filter elements on the diagram and get information about each element on the screen.

+* `new` Explore your custom **path** in the ontology graph, start from a single class and explore **incrementally** step by step.
 * Simplify your ontology:
-  * **Graphol-lite**: get to the point with a summarized view avoiding too complex expression
+  * **Graphol-lite**: summarized view avoiding too complex expressions
   * **Floaty Mode**: simplify further obtaining an extremely easy representation of the ontology
-* Search for predicates and their instances through all diagrams contained in the ontology
+* Search for entities and their instances through all diagrams contained in the ontology
 * Re-arrange GUI's modules floating above the diagram
 * Get detailed information about selected element
 * Get the OWL2 translation for selected element